deanpcmad/buildtea/README.md

 When creating a new Repo, it will grab a list of all your Gitea repos and Buildkite pipelines.

-First, choose a repo

-### Gitea Webhooks
+First, choose a repo, then if you already have a Buildkite pipeline created, choose the pipeline.
+If not, then enter the name and description fields out as they will be used when creating a pipeline.

-After creating a repository, you'll see the unique Gitea webhook URL for that repo.
+You'll then be redirected to the repo page where you'll see the unique Gitea webhook URl for this repo.
+If you click the "Setup Webhook" link, it will create the webhook on your Gitea server for you.

 ### Buildkite Webhooks